 Tips for Pipes and Water Heaters

 A frozen pipe might seem innocuous, but when it explodes it can turn the walls and floors into a soggy mess.
 In order to prevent things like pipes from freezing or bursting, here are a few simple precautions you can take:

 • Shut off and cover outdoor water faucets

 • Caulk cracks and holes in outside walls and foundations near water pipes

-• Allow indoor faucets to drip lukewarm water
+• Allow indoor faucets to drip lukewarm water on extremely cold days

 • Wrap exposed outdoor pipes in insulated sleeves